Rights Endowed by Whom?

 “The preservation of the sacred fire of liberty, and the destiny of the republican model of government, are justly considered deeply, perhaps as finally, staked on the experiment entrusted to the hands of the American people.” –George Washington

-The stakes in this election and those to come are much higher than a mere contest between competing political platforms and personas.
-These elections will determine who is this nation’s arbiter of “Life, Liberty and the pursuit of Happiness.”
+The stakes of our national elections are much higher than a mere contest between competing political platforms and personas.
+They determine who is this nation’s arbiter of “Life, Liberty and the pursuit of Happiness.”

-Barack Hussein Obama, by way of omission in several recent speeches, has made it abundantly clear whom he and his comrades reject as the source of the rights of all men.
+Barack Hussein Obama, by way of omission in recent speeches, has made it abundantly clear whom he and his comrades reject as the author of the Rights of Man.
 On five separate occasions, when speaking at public events or fundraisers for his Leftist comrades, Obama has referenced the Declaration of Independence.

 Speaking at the Hispanic Caucus Institute’s Annual Awards Gala, Obama said, “We hold these truths to be self-evident, that all men are … endowed with certain inalienable [sic] rights: life, liberty and the pursuit of happiness.”
 When questioned about the omission of who, precisely, endowed those rights, the White House press office claimed that Obama went off script … unlikely for a man who has been glued and tattooed to his Teleprompters.